Loading...

 Upon successful completion of this course, you’ll be able to:

-• assess the technical readiness, benefits and limitations associated with types of CO2 transportation
+• demonstrate an understanding of the technical readiness, benefits and limitations of CO2 transportation

 You’ll demonstrate your skill and knowledge acquisition through quizzes, written assignments and exams.
 This online course is structured and guided.
 All coursework must be completed as per the course schedule and no later than the course end date.